I wanted to die.

 Think about that.
 Then whatever it is, live that, be that, do that.
 Don’t just write it down and say, “Oh this is who I would like to be or how I’d like to be remembered one day.”
 No, that’s bullshit, you need to become that person and live it every-damn-single-day of your life and never hold back.
 Be you.
 The most authentic version of yourself awaits and you’ll be surprised at the people you’ll attract into your life when you do.
 When you’re living from your core, the world is yours.

 You can have anything you want in life if you work really hard at it.
 Surround yourself with amazing people who inspire you, motivate you and bring out the best in you.
-The people who make you feel like your “high” or drunk when you’re actually sober.
+The people who make you feel like you’re “high” or drunk when you’re actually sober.
 And screw the people who bring you down and bring nothing but negative energy into your life.
 There’s a beautiful world out there waiting for you if you have the courage to pursue your dreams…

 2013 was a year of self discovery, personal growth and self actualization.
 The world seems so much different than when I saw last year.
 And the exciting thing is this is only beginning.